KaminaDuck/scryfall-mcp/README.md

 ## Database Functionality

-The project now includes a SQLite database to track downloaded cards, which helps prevent redundant downloads and provides a way to query your card collection.
+The project includes a SQLite database to track downloaded cards, which helps prevent redundant downloads and provides a way to query your card collection.

 ### Database Schema